Vortex breakdown in a hydro turbine draft tube swirling jet: Base flow and its stability

-Linear stability of the baseflow is computed by solving the eigenproblem \eqref{genevp} for selected nonnegative values of $m$.
-Scanning the spectrum for eigenvalues $\lambda$ with positive real part reveals that the first mode to become linearly unstable is $m=1$.
-Precise value of the critical $Re$ is determined with a secant method to be $Re_c=2340.86$ with the angular frequency of the mode $\lambda_i=-1.262$.
 Spectrum of the linearised Navier-Stokes operator and the axial velocity $\hat{u}_z$ of selected eigenvectors is shown in figure \ref{fig:spec}.
 For the leading eigenvalues the corresponding eigenvector consists of structures localised at the symmetry axis of the model.
 As these eigenvectors are characterised by the azimuthal wavenumber $m=1$, the eigenvector corresponds to a monohelical structure.
 This results compares favourably with various experimental observations -- draft tube vortex rope is mostly a $m=1$ mode concentrated at the axis and localised right at the runner outlet in the diffuser part of the draft tube.
 Direct comparison is of course limited since the present result is obtained for a low $Re$ laminar flow and the vortex rope is usually a fully turbulent phenomenon.
 Additional differences between the unstable laminar modes and the experiment observation include the spatial structure of the rope and its frequency.
 Vortex rope is usually characterised by frequency which is a fraction of the runner frequency (typically $0.2-0.4\,\Omega$ reported by \cite{amini2023upper}) and a single helix following a conical shape (distance between the axis and the helix grows with downstream direction).
 Modes shown in figure \ref{fig:spec} are rather characterised by frequency around $1.1-1.3\,\Omega$ and the mode is concentrated within a cylindrical region near the axis.
 These differences are additionally addressed further in the discussion part.
-Instability of the baseflow at finite $Re$ leads to a departure of the dynamics from the baseflow for $Re>Re_c$ and can be followed by a saturation to a nonlinear state.
+Instability of the base flow at finite $Re$ leads to a departure of the dynamics from the base flow for $Re>Re_c$ and can be followed by a saturation to a nonlinear state.
 This scenario is analysed in the next section.

+\agh{The experimentally observed vortex rope can, in specific turbine operating points, take the form different from the $m=1$ helical shape.
+In particular, the vortex rope in the turbine partial load close to the best efficiency point can take a double helical ($m=2$) form and the vortex rope in overload regime can be an axisymmetric ($m=0$) pulsating structure} \cite{Muri02}. \agh{Additionally, the laminar vortex breakdown is often marked by the competition between $m=0,1,2$ modes (e.g.} \cite{ruith2003three}\agh{).
+These observations motivate the search for unstable modes at $m\neq1$.}